 - Ask about your symptoms and look at your feet to find out what causes your pain

-- Refer you to an X-ray or order for a special scanning of your legs - X-rays may be normal, this helps to get a more detailed analysis which will be used to diagnose or identify other causes of pain in the lower part of your leg
+- Refer you to an X-ray in order to to get a more detailed analysis that will be used to diagnose or identify other causes of pain in the lower part of your leg

 - You can be referred to a physiotherapist – your injuries can be assessed, show you some exercise, and recommend an appropriate activity program

 - You can also be referred to an orthopedic surgeon or a consultant in sport and exercise medicine